ossf/scorecard-monitor/CONTRIBUTING.md

 ## Contributing steps

 1. Identify an existing issue you would like to work on, or submit an issue describing your proposed change to the repo in question.
-1. The repo owners will respond to your issue promptly.
+1. The maintainers will respond to your issue promptly.
 1. Fork this repo, develop, and test your code changes.
 1. Submit a pull request.